Uses

 Hardware, software, and gear I use on a daily basis

-A comprehensive list of my favorite hardware, software, and gear, from the perspective of a Laravel/PHP and Vue/Svelte/JavaScript full stack developer, updated for 2020.
+A comprehensive list of my favorite hardware, software, and gear, from the perspective of a full stack developer and nerd, updated for 2023.

 Work hardware